theroyalwedesign/interfacevision.github.com/_posts/2012-11-25-design-general-sip-properties.md

 layout: post
 title: "Defining and Using Properties in SIP"
 description: ""
-category: documentation-sip
+category: design-sip
 tags: [SIP Properties, Properties, Attributes]
 author: Eric Hosick
 author_twitter: erichosick
 ---

-## Defining and Using Properties in SIP
+# Defining and Using Properties in SIP

+## Introduction

 A property in Simple Interface Programming (SIP) is different from attributes or traditional properties.